insight-creative/insight-creative-2018/blog/_posts/2018-01-07-to-celebrate-or-not-to-celebrate.md

 /img/blog/to-celebrate-or-not-to-celebrate-cover-600.jpg 600w,
 /img/blog/to-celebrate-or-not-to-celebrate-cover-400.jpg 400w" />

+I have a milestone birthday coming up&mdash;40!
+Do I want it acknowledged?
+No!
+Do I want a party and big celebration?
+Absolutely not!
+Do I want to use it to my advantage in the form of a blog topic?
+You bet.

 ## National Brands ##
 A milestone in my life has me thinking—what brands have used interesting celebration campaigns?